LinuxCNC/hostmot2-firmware/README.md

 # hostmot2-firmware: build assorted hostmot2 FPGA firmwares automatically

+# Note: This package is no longer maintained

+In 2021, it became clear that the existing CI system that had built hostmot2-firmware was no longer viable, and LinuxCNC project did not have the developer time to rehabilitate it.
+Because of this, and because we believe that officially ending the maintanence of this project under the LinuxCNC banner won't hamper users of LinuxCNC (including users of older cards such as the 5i20, as it will remain possible to install old binary packages of hostmot2-firmware), we have chosen to mark this package as unmaintained.

+Mesa Electronics, the manufacturer of these FPGA cards, provide firmware in source and binary format, under the GPL and other licenses, for their whole range of LinuxCNC-compatible cards.

+Back when Mesa's products typically did not include Flash chips to store the FPGA configuration data, it was important to the LinuxCNC Project to be able to offer these files as Debian packages and from their installation media.
+To that end, we created this system to build the firmware.

+For recent Mesa cards that store their own firmware in non-volatile storage (i.e., on an SPI Flash chip), there is no such requirement; a user can obtain the firmware files from Mesa Electronics, load them once with mesaflash, and go on their way.

 ## Overview

 This package includes the hostmot2 source files along with Makefiles and